 DLIELC is a US Department of Defense (DOD) agency.
-All international students who attend DLIELC are first Selected by their respective defense ministries and then are issued formal invitations by the US DoD sponsoring service, such as US Army, US Air Force, US Navy.
+All international students who attend DLIELC are first selected by their respective defense ministries and then are issued formal invitations by the US DoD sponsoring service (US Air Force, Army, or Navy).

 2. Who can buy DLI materials?

 Most of the American Language Course (ALC) materials produced at DLIELC may be purchased by anyone.
-See this webside: Courses and Materials for a description and price list of materials and for instructions on how to purchase.
+See this page on our website: Ordering Materials for a description and price list of materials and for instructions on how to purchase.
 When buying text books, a minimum order of 10 student texts and one instructor text is required.
 Other items may be purchased in any quantity.

 3. Are the materials suitable for nonmilitary instruction?